faustow/vcpy/docs/how_to.md

 ### Issuer
 The Issuer model represents a basic version of an `Issuer` as defined by the Blockcerts standard, and contains info about who issues the Blockcert.
 All the required parameters are strings and are quite self explanatory but here's a summary:
 - `name`: Name of the issuer
-- `url`: Url to the issuer's public profile (must resolve to a valid jsonld)
+- `url`: Url to the issuer's public profile (must resolve to a valid JSON-LD)
 - `email`: Email to contact the issuer
 - `image`: base64-encoded PNG or SVG that represents the issuer (a logo for example)
-- `revocation_list`: Url to the issuer's public revocation list (must resolve to a valid jsonld)
+- `revocation_list`: Url to the issuer's public revocation list (must resolve to a valid JSON-LD)
 - `public_key`: Public key owned by the issuer (or authorized to issue on their behalf).
 - `signature_name`: (optional) Name of the person signing the certificate
 - `signature_job_title`: (optional) Title of the person signing the certificate